 You can generally find me fighting (metaphorical) fires at work, learning something new about programming and managing engineers, playing with my toddler, doing yoga, running, or riding a bike around Portland, OR.

 Side projects (I haven't touched these in a while...)

-- An updated version of my CivicApps-award-winning Portland Bike to Transit Map, now with live bus positions.
+- An updated version of my CivicApps-award-winning Portland Bike to Transit Map

 - A mobile-friendly simple PDX bike map viewer powered by OpenStreetMap data and MapBox.
-Find out how to make your own by checking out the README here.
-It uses some bike route vector tiles I've put together.
+Find out how to make your own by checking out the README at the link above.

-- An unofficial map for Pedalpalooza 2014!
+- An unofficial map for Pedalpalooza 2014/2015.
 What is Pedalpalooza, you ask?
-More info about it and the map here.
+More info about it and the map at the link.

 - See more of what I've been working on by checking out my GitHub user page.